mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

 GitHub Workflow (setting up development repositories)
 =====================================================

 The CCPP development practices make use of the GitHub forking workflow.
-For users not familiar with this concept, this website provides some background information and a tutorial.
+For users not familiar with this concept, `this website <https://www.earthdatascience.org/workshops/intro-version-control-git/about-forks/>`_ provides some background information and a tutorial.

 ---------------
 Creating Forks
 ---------------

 The GitHub forking workflow relies on forks (personal copies) of the shared repositories on GitHub.
-These forks need to be created only once, and only for directories that users will contribute changes to.
+A personal fork needs to be created only once, and only for repositories that users will contribute changes to.
 The following steps describe how to create a fork for the example of the ccpp-physics submodule/repository:

- Go to https://github.com/NCAR/ccpp-physics and make sure you are signed in as your GitHub user.
+ Go to https://github.com/NCAR/ccpp-physics and make sure you are signed in to your GitHub account.

  Select the "fork" button in the upper right corner.